+Subsequent to initial recognition, the Group's financial liabilities are carried at amortized cost.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance costs in the statement of comprehensive income.
+The EIR amortization is included as finance costs in the consolidated statement of income.
+Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.